-The Company is controlled by LBG Equity Investments.
+The Company is controlled by LBG Equity Investments Limited.
 A number of transactions are entered into with related parties in the normal course of business.
 These include loan and fee transactions.
 A summary of the outstanding balances at the year end and the related expense for the year are set out below.
-Please note that the 2018 figures have been restated to align to the more detailed breakdown in the current year.